AvaProtocol/OAK-docs/_docs/gov-dev/council.md

 `democracy.emerencyCancel` Schedule an emergency cancellation of a referendum.
 Cannot happen twice to the same referendum.

-1. Get the referendum index that needs to be canceled.**
+1. Get the referendum index that needs to be canceled

 	![referenda](../../../assets/img/governance-guide-for-developer/council/referenda.png)